XLabs-AI/x-flux-comfyui/Readme.md

 4. Run ComfyUI after installing and enjoy!

 After the first launch, the `ComfyUI/models/xlabs/loras` and `ComfyUI/models/xlabs/controlnets` folders will be created automatically. <br/>
-So, to use lora or controlnet just put models in these folders. <br/>
+So, to use LoRA or ControlNet just put models in these folders. <br/>
 After that, you may need to click "Refresh" in the user-friendly interface to use the models. <br/>
-For controlnet you need install https://github.com/Fannovel16/comfyui_controlnet_aux <br/>
+For ControlNet you need install https://github.com/Fannovel16/comfyui_controlnet_aux

 ## Low memory mode
 You can launch Flux utilizing 12GB VRAM memory usage.
 1. Follow installation as described in repo https://github.com/city96/ComfyUI-GGUF
-2. Use flux1-dev-Q4_0.gguf from repo https://github.com/city96/ComfyUI-GGUF <br/>
+2. Use flux1-dev-Q4_0.gguf from repo https://github.com/city96/ComfyUI-GGUF
 3. Launch ComfyUI with parameters:
 ```bash
 python3 main.py --lowvram --preview-method auto --use-split-cross-attention